-The Progress File and Annual Assessment of Progression forms can be found in the Research Document Library.
+The Progress File and Annual Assessment of Progression forms can be found on the Student Hub.

 1.6.
 Transferring from MPhil to PhD

 1.6.1.
 Aim of the Transfer Process

 The aim of the transfer process is to establish whether the student has produced work of sufficient quantity and quality to suggest that PhD standard can be achieved.
 The main criterion for this is the ability to produce work that makes an original contribution to knowledge.
 There are three elements to transfer: